Sergio Scariolo: Triumphs in Spain (1997–2008)

 In 1997, he moved to Spain, a nation which deeply marked his entire career.
 With Scariolo as head coach, TAU Vitoria reached its first Spanish Championship final in 1998 and won a Spanish King's Cup title in 1999.

 In 1999, Scariolo was hired by Real Madrid, one of the most important clubs of the Liga ACB.
+Initially Saski Baskonia demanded compensation of 50 million pesetas (300,000 euros), whereas Real Madrid paid half of the amount for his buyout.
 In the first season, he immediately led Real to win the Spanish national league title, defeating 3–2, Real's historic rival FC Barcelona; the team also reached the EuroLeague's quarterfinals, which lost against Fortitudo Bologna.
 However, in the following season, Real was defeated 3–0 by Barcelona in the national finals, while in 2001–02, it was ousted in the quarterfinals by CB Estudiantes and Scariolo was sacked.

 From 2003 to 2008, Sergio Scariolo was the head coach of the Spanish club Unicaja Málaga, which, under his tenure and thanks to the leadership of Jorge Garbajosa, lived its so-called "golden age".
 In 2005, Málaga won the Spanish King's Cup title against Real Madrid and in the next year, during the 2005–06 season, it won its first-ever Spanish League championship, defeating TAU Vitoria 3–0 in the national finals.
 The club finished its best years to date, by qualifying for the 2007 Euroleague Final Four, where it was defeated in the semi-finals by CSKA Moscow, and thus finished in third place in the EuroLeague.
 In October 2007, Unicaja faced the NBA's Memphis Grizzlies in a friendly match, and they defeated the Grizzlies, by a score of 102–99.
 That was one of the few times that an NBA team has lost to a foreign club.